nara-l/ud036_StarterCode/README.md

 1. Install Python
 2. Clone the repository into your local computer
-3. Install
-tmdbsimple is available on the Python Package Index [PyPI](https://pypi.python.org/pypi/tmdbsimple.)
+3. Install tmdbsimple which is available on the Python Package Index [PyPI](https://pypi.python.org/pypi/tmdbsimple)

 	You can install tmdbsimple using one of the following techniques.

 		Use pip:
 		`pip install tmdbsimple`

-Download the .zip or .tar.gz file from PyPI and install it yourself
+	Or Download the .zip or .tar.gz [from Github](http://github.com/celiao/tmdbsimple) and Install yourself

-3. Populate entertainmen_class.py with your favourite movies and information i.e Create a data structure to store your favorite movies, including movie title, box art URL (or poster URL) and a YouTube link to the movie trailer.
+4. Populate the `list_of_movies` list in the entertainment_class.py with your favourite movie names
-4. Run the project in your favorite python tool
+5. Run the project in your favorite python tool

+#### API Key

+You will need an API key to The Movie Database to access the API.
+To obtain a key, follow these steps:

+1. Register for and verify an [account](https://www.themoviedb.org/account/signup)
+2. Log into your account and select the API section on left side of your account page.
+3. Click on the link to generate a new API key and follow the instructions.

 ## Issues